 Read more: Three reasons to visit Prince Edward Island

 Victoria Row – aka The Row – is one of Charlottetown’s prettiest streets with its Victorian red brick buildings, cobbled streets and shady trees.
 The street is lined with a mix of bars and restaurants, coffee shops, galleries and independent shops selling art, antiques and gifts – and of course there are few Anne of Green Gables goodies in there too.

 From May to October Victoria Row is pedestrianised, so you can grab a table outside for a sunset drink on a summer’s evening while you listen to street musicians, or head up to the rooftop patio bar at Fishies on the Roof for views out over the city’s rooftops.

-There’s more to PEI’s food than just seafood – it’s been nicknamed Canada’s Food Island for all its amazing local produce.
-You can do a taster of some of the delicious local flavours at the weekly Charlottetown Farmers’ Market, which takes place every Saturday plus on Wednesdays in the summer.
+There’s more to PEI’s food than seafood – it’s been nicknamed Canada’s Food Island for all its amazing produce.
+You can taste some of the delicious local flavours at the weekly Charlottetown Farmers’ Market, which takes place every Saturday plus on Wednesdays in the summer.
 As well as food and drink there are also art, craft and gift stalls.

-Or you can tour some of Prince Edward Island’s food and drink producers as you travel around the island.
-There’s the Prince Edward Island Preserve Company for jam and chutney (their raspberry and Champagne jam is amazing), Rossignol Winery for fruit and maple wines, the PEI Brewing Company for craft beer and Island Chocolates for amazing handmade chocolates.
+Or you can visit Prince Edward Island’s food and drink producers as you travel around the island.
+Some of our favourites are Prince Edward Island Preserve Company for jam and chutney, Rossignol Winery for fruit and maple wines, Myriad View Distillery for spirits, PEI Brewing Company for craft beer and Island Chocolates for handmade chocolates.
 And don’t miss the bizarre-sounding chocolate-covered potato chips – a local speciality.